viptr20/DL_project/README.md

 Based on the current experiment table, the following trends emerge:

-- The **learning-with-a-teacher** baseline gives the strongest overall scores, reaching nearly perfect linear-probe accuracy and the best clustering quality.
+- The **supervised learning** baseline gives the strongest overall scores, reaching nearly perfect linear-probe accuracy and the best clustering quality.
 - The **self-supervised** model performs remarkably close to the supervised baseline in linear-probe accuracy, showing that useful representations can be learned without labels.
 - The **dual-agent** model scores slightly lower on linear-probe accuracy, but in qualitative retrieval it can produce more category-oriented neighbors rather than only near-duplicates of the exact same object.